MAIF/otoroshi/ROADMAP.md

 # Roadmap

+- [x] Q1 2022
+  - implement the new proxy engine
+  - implement basic views for the new proxy engine
+  - implement some enterprise plugins (payload transformation, soap, etc)
+  - implement secret vaults support
+  - implement tracing plugins
+- [ ] Q2 2022
+  - implement views for the new proxy engine
+  - use wizard to help resources creation
+  - implement a "try it" view for services
+  - implement SMI spec support
+- [ ] Q3 2022
+  - use @maif/react-form in UI

 ## versioning

 after releasing 1.5.0 we plan to make a new release immediately with version number 16.0.0 as previous minor version where actually major ones.
 We will not make a 15.0.0 as there are already alpha releases of the 1.5.0.